davea42/libdwarf-code/READMEwin-msys2.md

 libdwarf.a can be built with meson or cmake.

 ### Shared library builds
-All libdwarf builds are automatically shared object (dll) builds as of 0.8.0.

-With
+Libdwarf builds from configure and cmake  are static (archive) library builds by default.
+Meson builds to a shared library by default.

+On msys2 with cmake one can generate a shared library build with:

+    -DBUILD_SHARED=YEs -DBUILD_NON_SHARED=NO

+With the following on the meson command line one can build libdwarf as an archive and dwarfdump and the programs built will use the static library.

     --default-library static

-on the meson command line
-one can build libdwarf as an archive and dwarfdump and the programs built will use the static library.

-The default is shared and can be explicitly chosen by:
+The meson default is shared and can be explicitly chosen by:

     --default-library shared

-Has the same meson setup reporting as on Linux (above).

-configure will only allow generation of shared library builds, while for cmake and meson one can choose wither to build a shared library or an archive library (libdwarf.a).
+configure will only allow generation of shared library builds, while for cmake and meson one can choose whether to build a shared library or a static (archive) library (libdwarf.a).

+On msys2 with configure one gets a shared library build with:

+    --enable-shared --disable-static

 ### NOTE on linking against libdwarf.a

 If you are are linking code against a static library libdwarf.a you must arrange to define the macro LIBDWARF_STATIC in compiling your code that does a #include "libdwarf.h".